chaspy/chaspy.me/content/about.md

 # Education

-* Mar,2014 Master of Engineering in Information Technology
+* Mar 2014 Master of Engineering in Information Technology
   * [Kyushu Institute of Technology](http://www.kyutech.ac.jp/)
   * [Estimation of Betweenness Centrality in terms of Links for Inferring Network Performance](https://ci.nii.ac.jp/naid/110009861196/)